WeedmasterOG/FaceDetector/README.md

 	"AddedBrightness": 0,          // Adds brightness
 	"AddedSharpness": 1,           // Adds sharpness
 	"Flip": false,                 // Flips the image
-	"EffectMode": "normal",        // Adds different effects. example: normal, pedo, nazi.
-	"WallpaperFormat": "stretch",  // Wallpaper format, example: fit, fill, stretch.
-	"CameraToUse": 0,              // Choose what camera to use.
-Only change if you have multiple "KeepOutputImage": false,      // keeps the image after exiting in the form of Image.png "ExitAfterCompletion": true,   // Exits after running
+	"EffectMode": "normal",        // Adds different effects. example: normal, pedo, nazi "WallpaperFormat": "stretch",  // Wallpaper format, example: fit, fill, stretch "CameraToUse": 0,              // Choose what camera to use.
+Only change if you have multiple connected "KeepOutputImage": false,      // keeps the image after exiting in the form of Image.png "ExitAfterCompletion": true,   // Exits after running
 	"VerboseErrorOutput": false,   // Displays the raw exception data instead of just "ERROR: ..."